-Emojis are Here to Stay
+Using Emojis is Here to Stay

 Emojis were created in 1999 in Japan and have since spread across the globe.
 Their use became more widespread when virtual keyboards were added to the standard international emoji keyboard.

-Benefits of Visual Communication
+Benefits of Using Emojis in Visual Communication

 - Grab attention.
 Emojis draw the eye.
 In an email full of text, many readers tend to skim rather than read in detail.
 Tricks like bolding, italicising, or underlining text may not be as effective as adding emojis in areas of importance.

 - Engage your audience.
 Emojis have a friendlier, more approachable vibe, which makes it more comfortable to express ourselves to friends, co-workers, and superiors.
-In many companies there’s a distinct hierarchy – using emojis may make intimidating people more approachable and prompt a constructive back and forth conversation.
+In many companies, there’s a distinct hierarchy – using emojis may make intimidating people more approachable and prompt a constructive back-and-forth conversation.

 Alternative Emoji Meanings:

-If you have fun while creating your communications it will come through in what you write and the emojis you pair with it.
+If you have fun while creating your communications, it will come through in what you write and the emojis you pair with it.
 In many cases, things that are enjoyable to write are also a pleasure to read.

 A quick note of warning if you’re using a new emoji for the first time: Before you fire off an email with emojis for emphasis, take a quick look to see if that emoji has another meaning.
-Only use emojis if you know what they represent, otherwise there’s room for misinterpretation.
+Only use emojis if you know what they represent, otherwise, there’s room for misinterpretation.

-Emojis as a Tool
+Using Emojis as a Tool

 Emojis aren’t for everyone; your audience remains the first priority.
 If your audience feels excluded or confused, there’s a flaw in your messaging.
 Emojis should emphasize words, not replace them.
 Pictures and text work together to make an impact and maximize meaning, so every communication you send is easily understood.